 Q: Have you seen a reduced fruit set in plums, apricots and pluots this year or is it just mine?
 These are 3- to 5-year-old trees and I did not see many flowers at all.
 Not so much lack of pollination ...

-How to fertilize fruit trees for an abundant harvest year after year
+How to fertilize fruit trees for an abundant harvest year after year, according to farmers

 Some results have been hidden because they may be inaccessible to you